 The information set out below is largely a summary of our obligations under the Australian Privacy Principles contained in the Privacy Act 1988 and aims to give you an understanding of how your personal information will be handled.

 We will only collect personal information from you that is necessary for one or more of our functions and activities.
-We will only collect personal information from you by lawful and fair means, without being unreasonably intrusive, such as when you complete a disclosure document, application form or questionnaire.
+We will only collect personal information from you by lawful and fair means, such as when you complete a disclosure document, application form or questionnaire.
 We will collect information from you (rather than someone else) unless it is unreasonable or impracticable to do so or you instruct us to liaise with someone else.

-At or before the time we collect personal information from you we will take reasonable steps to inform you why we are collecting that personal information, who else we might disclose that personal information to and what will happen if you do not provide personal information to us.
+At or before the time we collect personal information from you we will inform you why we are collecting that personal information, who else we would usually disclose that personal information to and any consequences likely to result if you do not provide personal information to us.

 Once we hold personal information we will take reasonable steps to keep it accurate, complete and up-to-date.

 The collection of sensitive information is restricted by the Privacy Act.
 This includes information about your racial or ethnic origin, political opinions, memberships of a political association, religious beliefs or affiliations, philosophical beliefs, memberships of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record, health, genetic or biometric information.

 We will not collect, use or disclose any sensitive information from you unless it is reasonably necessary to provide you with our services and you have given express consent to us to do so, or the collection is required or authorised by law.